aws/aws-parallelcluster/docs/tutorials.rst

 Tutorials
 #########

-Here you can find tutorials for best practices guides for getting started with AWS ParallelCluster.
+These tutorials provide guidance for enabling best practices when getting started with AWS ParallelCluster.

 .. toctree::
    :glob: